-The Yext Knowledge Engine enables brands like Denny’s to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
-“Yext offers unique advantages through its technology platform and proprietary publisher integrations," Jensen continues.
+The Yext Knowledge Engine enables brands like Denny’s to manage the digital knowledge about their locations, service, and menu items across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yelp.
+"Yext offers unique advantages through its technology platform and proprietary publisher integrations," Jensen continues.
 "First and foremost, it enhanced our local search in terms of breadth and depth for our digital presence."

 Dillon and his team’s minds are at ease knowing Denny’s digital presence is consistent, accurate, and optimized for hungry mobile consumers searching for a place to eat.
 “Our digital knowledge simply must be accurate for us to be in, if not stay ahead of, the game.
 Missing phone numbers, incorrect addresses — that is unacceptable in this day and age,” states Dillon.
 “The cost of inaccuracies is difficult to quantify since we don’t know exactly how many customers we were losing due to incorrect information.
 Regardless, at a baseline correct listings is an infrastructure issue, and Yext provides a uniquely reliable platform to address that.”

-Beyond the basics of match-and-lock compilation technology for accurate listings, Yext’s deep analytics and reporting mean that Dillon and his team can now quantify the previously unquantifiable.
+Beyond accurate listings, Yext’s deep analytics and reporting mean that Dillon and his team can now quantify the previously unquantifiable.
 They can measure the impact Yext has had on Denny’s digital engagement.

-In the first year after Denny’s switched from another local pages provider to Yext Pages, they saw a 100% increase in local page impressions.
-Yext Pages are continuously optimized for SEO best practices and are synced with Yext Listings for consistency, so their performance improves over time.
+In the first year after Denny’s switched from another solution to Yext Pages, they saw a 100% increase in local page impressions.
+Yext Pages are synced with the Yext Knowledge Engine for consistency and continuously optimized, so their performance improves over time.
 In fact, two years after launching Yext Pages, impressions on Denny’s local pages had increased 174% from their original level.

 Denny’s Encourages Customer Feedback with Yext Reviews